HarriFent/cannon-shot/README.md

-# Simple Blank Game Framework
+# Cannon Shot Game
-A Simple game framework to use as a foundation for creating a Java Game
+A Simple game where the object is to shoot the cannon ball into the basket.